spdx/spdx-3-model/model/Software/Properties/contentType.md

 ## Description

-This field is a reasonable estimation of the content type of the Element, from a developer perspective.
+This field is a reasonable estimation of the content type of the Element, from a creator perspective.
 Content type is intrinsic to the Element, independent of how the Element is being used.

 ## Metadata